jkruppa/virDisco/doc/setup_ncbi_databse.md

 genbank_file_virus_names <- grep("gbvrl.*", genbank_file_names, value = TRUE)
 genbank_file_virus <- str_c("ftp://ftp.ncbi.nlm.nih.gov/genbank/", genbank_file_virus_names)
 ```

-Normally over 50 files will be downloaded and further processed.
-To speedup everything, we only select four files.
+Normally over *50 files* will be downloaded and further processed.
+To speedup everything, we only select *four files*.

 ```R
 ## CAUTION we only select four files!
 genbank_file_virus <- genbank_file_virus[1:4]
 ```

-All steps are done from now only with a fraction of all GenBank databasse files!
-Remove the above code line, to process all files.
+*All steps are done from now only with a fraction of all GenBank databasse files!
+Remove the above code line, to process all files.*

 ```R
 ## download all files to the genbank_ncbi_dir